kittytabi/kittytabi/README.md

 <p>^^^i use this unpleasant skin nearby the bakery sometimes! i also just like to wander around a lot when using this skin so i might be in a different place instead if i feel like it</p>

 <p>huge wip sorry idk how this website works bro</p>

+<p>if you want to know more stuff about me that aren't necessarily about pt, feel free to check out my strawpage! it has a list of all my boundaries, dni, fictionkins, f/os, names, and more!!</p>